Along verdant fjords and stark mountains

 - 59.8138, 6.773779

-THE ROAD IS OPEN - 01.
-May 2021.
+THE ROAD IS OPEN.
 The road from Helandsbygd to Røldal is normally closed in the winter in November and reopens in June.
+Spring is capricious in the mountains.
+In bad weather, the road can be closed at short notice.
+For the first few weeks after opening, the road may be closed at night.

 Sections of the road, particularly over the mountain to Røldal, are narrow with a number of bends.
 There is currently no maximum length for buses but the use of shorter buses is advisable.